 Where, as here, plaintiffs ask a federal court for a declaratory judgment as to state-law questions, and there is a parallel state-court proceeding presenting the same questions, the federal court should generally decline to exercise jurisdiction.
 See State Auto Ins.
 Cos. v.
 Summy, 234 F.3d 131, 133-36 (3d Cir.
 2000) (discussing Wilton, 515 U.S. 277 (1995), and Brillhart v.
 Excess Ins.
 Co. of Am., 316 U.S. 491 (1942)); Reifer v.
 Westport Ins.
 Corp., 751 F.3d 129, 144-45 (3d Cir.
 2014) ("The existence of pending parallel state proceedings," while not a prerequisite, "militates significantly in favor of declining jurisdiction.").
 As the Third Circuit has explained: "In order to maintain the proper relationship between federal and state courts, it is important that district courts 'step back' and allow the state courts the opportunity to resolve unsettled state law matters."
 Summy, 234 F.3d at 136.
 This Brillhart-Wilton doctrine derives from the fact that the "Declaratory Judgment Act confers a discretion on the courts rather than an absolute right on litigants."
 Id. (citing Wilton, 515 U.S. at 287).
-Accordingly, federal courts can appropriately refuse to entertain declaratory judgment claims even in circumstances that would not warrant Pullman or Burford abstention.
+Accordingly, federal-court refusal to entertain declaratory judgment claims can be appropriate even in circumstances that would not warrant Pullman or Burford abstention.
 Wilton, 515 U.S. at 288 ("In the declaratory judgment context, the normal principle that federal courts should adjudicate claims within their jurisdiction yields to considerations of practicality and wise judicial administration.").
 The Brillhart-Wilton doctrine is broader than abstention doctrines in another way: there is no requirement that the state-law question at issue be uncertain.
 Brethren Mut.
 Ins.
 Co. v.
-Hoffman, No. 07-1817, 2008 WL 8958284, at \2 (M.D.
+Hoffman, No. 07-1817, 2008 WL 8958284, at 2 (M.D.
 Pa.
 Aug.
 20, 2008) (citing Summy, 234 F.3d at 136).

 The Brillhart-Wilton doctrine is particularly relevant now that Plaintiffs, seeking to avoid the demanding standard applicable to preliminary injunction proceedings (see ECF 6 ¶ 13), have successfully moved to convert this matter into an expedited declaratory judgment proceeding under Federal Rule of Civil Procedure 57.
-(See ECF 124 (Order).)
-And under that doctrine, it is clear that Plaintiffs' state-law declaratory judgment claims-the resolution of which will or may moot the related federal constitutional claims-should be decided by the Pennsylvania courts.
-A parallel proceeding is pending in the Commonwealth Court, raising the same Election Code questions as Plaintiffs' initial Complaint (i.e., all of the Election Code questions that present an actual dispute over the proper interpretation and application of the statute) and involving all of the same Defendants.
+(See ECF 164 (Order).)
+And under that doctrine, it is clear that Plaintiffs' state-law declaratory judgment claims-the resolution of which may moot the related federal constitutional claims-should be decided by the Pennsylvania courts.
+A parallel proceeding is pending in the Commonwealth Court, raising the same Election Code questions and involving all of the same Defendants.
 See supra page 12.
-Certain Plaintiffs have moved to intervene and participate.
+Plaintiffs can easily move to intervene and participate.
 For this reason, too, this case should be stayed to allow the Pennsylvania courts to resolve the Complaint's core claims about the proper interpretation of Pennsylvania statutes.

-C. Plaintiffs' Claims Fail for Lack of Standing
+C. Plaintiffs' Claims Fail for Lack of Article III Standing